securelinx/bluepages/readme.md

 ## How to use BluePages

 1. Configure your `bluepages.cfg` file based on the included example to configure the details for NIS, AD & LDAP, as well as the AD groups to reference.
-Copy to the same directory as the included python scripts.

 1. [Optional] Run the `passwd2db.py` script to import an existing passwd file format to the database as user entries